Stochastic Optimization and Learning for Two-Stage Supplier Problems: A Generic Reduction to Robust Outlier Problems

 where the last inequality holds by (\ref{sa3-LP-0}).
 Thus, the hyperplane $\sum_{j \in H} ( \sum_{i \in G_j} y_i w_i + x_j t_j ) > V$ is violated by the solution $x^*, y^*$, and we can continue the Ellipsoid Algorithm.

-In order to finish, we need to describe how to minimize $\Psi(S)$.
-Note that, if any such $S$ exists, we can assume that $|S \cap G_j| \leq 1$ for each $j$. \begin{proposition} For a multi-knapsack $\mathcal M$, there is an algorithm to minimize $\Psi(S)$ with runtime $\poly(m,n,\Lambda)$. \end{proposition} \begin{proof} Let $H = \{j_1, \dots, j_k \}$, and use a dynamic processing approach to iterate through $H$: process the values $j_r$ for $r = 1, \dots, k$ while maintaining a table, indexed by the possible subsums for each of the $L$ knapsack constraints, listing the minimum possible value of $\Psi(S)$ among all solutions $S \in \{j_1, \dots, j_r \}$ for $r \leq k$.
+To finish, we need to describe how to minimize $\Psi(S)$. \begin{proposition} For a multi-knapsack $\mathcal M$, there is an algorithm to minimize $\Psi(S)$ with runtime $\poly(m,n,\Lambda)$. \end{proposition} \begin{proof} Let $H = \{j_1, \dots, j_k \}$, and use a dynamic-programming approach to iterate through $H$: process the values $j_r$ for $r = 1, \dots, k$ while maintaining a table, indexed by the possible subsums for each of the $L$ knapsack constraints, listing the minimum possible value of $\Psi(S)$ among all solutions $S \in \{j_1, \dots, j_r \}$ for $r \leq k$.
 The table size is at most $\Lambda$.
 At each step, to update the table, we need to consider the possible facility $i \in G_j$ to add to $S$. \end{proof}

-\begin{proposition} For a matroid $\mathcal M$, there is a polynomial-time algorithm to minimize $\Psi(S)$ \end{proposition} \begin{proof} We can view this as finding a minimum-weight independent set of the intersection of two matroids, namely $\mathcal M$ and a partition matroid defined by the constraint $|S \cap G_j| \leq 1$ for all $j$.
+\begin{proposition} For a matroid $\mathcal M$, there is a polynomial-time algorithm to minimize $\Psi(S)$. \end{proposition} \begin{proof} We can assume that the optimal $S$ has $|S \cap G_j| \leq 1$ for each $j$.
+Thus, we can view this as finding a minimum-weight independent set of the intersection of two matroids, namely $\mathcal M$ and a partition matroid defined by the constraint $|S \cap G_j| \leq 1$ for all $j$.
 (Note that sets $G_j$ are pairwise disjoint.)
 The weight of any item $i \in G_j$ is then $w_i - t_j$. \end{proof}